Rexus28/Rexus28.github.io/_posts/2022-06-29-pitfalls-of-explaining-AI.md

 8. Fisher, Aaron, Cynthia Rudin, and Francesca Dominici.
 "All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously." *J. Mach.
 Learn.
 Res*.
 20.177 (2019): 1-81.

 9. Lakkaraju, Himabindu, and Osbert Bastani. ""How do I fool you?": Manipulating User Trust via Misleading Black Box Explanations." *arXiv preprint arXiv:1911.06473* (2019).

+---
+[^1]: The terms AI and algorithm are used interchangeably in this post.

+[^2]: COMPAS is not a machine or deep learning model (what we typically think of as AI), but it does attempt to automate the human decision making process and that does make it a form of AI.